AdamBoley/Task-Manager/README.md

 Heroku also needs a Procfile:
 `echo web: python run.py > Procfile`
 The echo command will add a blank line to the bottom of the Procfile.
 This can cause issues with deploying, so delete it

+The postgres database that holds the task and category tables is hosted locally, so Heroku will not be able to use it

+Heroku will therefore need a database of its own

+On the resources tab, under add-ons, search for Heroku Postgres and add it

+Under Settings, a new Config Var will be created - DATABASE_URL with an associate value

+In the local env.py file there is a DB_URL key, with a value of the local postgres database

+DATABASE_URL and DB_URL are two completely separate databases

+All environment variables in the env.py file should be added to the Heroku Config Vars, except the DEVELOPMENT and DB_URL variables

+A small conditional check in the `__init__.py` file needs to be added to specify which database to use.
+If "DEVELOPMENT" == "True", use DB_URL, else use DATABASE_URL